Optimization Tips : Outlook Social Connector, iCloud Sync and other Best Practices

 Be sure to have a direct relationship created from the source folder (i.e. the folder the new appointment was made in) to each destination folder (target folder, i.e. the folder(s) you want the new appointment to sync to).
 This also applies to Contact sync items.

-3. Recurring appointments should have an end date for Calendar Appointments.
+Recurring appointments should have an end date for Calendar Appointments.

 Tip: How to Control Outlook recurrence patterns using group policy: https://support.microsoft.com/en-us/kb/2548319

-Calendar Tip: Consider archiving your Calendar so there isn't so much in there and older versions of Outlook items are not considered in syncing and to maintain data integrity.
-Use the internal Archiving facility of Outlook or ask your Diditbetter Support Representative to use the Toolkit to Archive easily.
-It makes a subfolder under the existing Calendar with Calendar Archive and will move Calendar appointments before a certain date you choose.
-Use the auto archive utility in Outlook or the Add2Outlook Toolkit to keep Calendar items under 50K items.
-Ask your support representative for more information.
+Calendar Tip: Consider archiving your SOURCE AND DESTINATION Calendars so there isn't as much to consider during replication.
+Also, older versions of Outlook used to create the appointments don't conform to the same object model.
+Moving old items which are not considered in syncing will maintain data integrity and speed up syncing and user searches.
+Use the internal Archiving facility of Outlook or ask your Diditbetter Support Representative to use the Add2Outlook Toolkit to archive easily.
+The Toolkit makes a subfolder under the existing Calendar with the name "Calendar Archive" and will move Calendar appointments before a certain date you can choose and can be run on users in our distribution list.
+You can also use the online archive utility in Outlook and the Add2Outlook Toolkit to keep Calendar items under 20K but certainly less than 50K items.
+Archiving can do that easily and speed up syncing.

-How to Clean Mailbox:
+How to Clean a Mailbox:

 http://www.howto-outlook.com/howto/cleanmailbox.htm